 A. A joint executive appointment in a department confers voting membership in the department and its executive committee and can be granted only to tenured faculty.

 B. Joint departmental appointments confer voting membership in the department, but not in the executive committee, and can be granted to both probationary and tenured faculty and to members of the academic staff.

 C. For academic staff appointed in more than one department, invitation to participate in departmental votes and meetings (5.10.) in one department does not automatically give those privileges in any other department.

 An affiliation allows a faculty member or a member of the academic staff to be associated with a department without governance rights or a continuing departmental commitment.
 Affiliations may be granted by the departmental executive committee to probationary and tenured faculty and to academic staff for a specified term of not greater than three years.

-A faculty member may request transfer of his or her department’s continuing commitment in his/her tenured appointment on professional or academic grounds.
+A faculty member may request transfer of their department’s continuing commitment in their tenured appointment on professional or academic grounds.
 In considering such a transfer, those involved should take into account the programmatic interests of the faculty member, the affected departments, and the school(s) or college(s) concerned.